mattriley/agile-avatars/README-TEMPLATE.md

 ![Architecture](docs/architecture.svg)

-A familiar presentation/domain/data __layered architecture__ has been used to manage __separation of concerns__.
-This is a common approach to modularise backend applications and therefore I hypothesise this design will be more approachable for backend developers.
+With the plethora of frontend architectural styles in use today, this application takes a "back to basics" approach with a classic layered architecture.
+My hypothesis is that the simplicity and familiarity of this architectural style would be approachable for a wide audience including backend developers with limited exposure to frontend development.

 ## Modules